thestackcollective/front-end-curriculum/lessons/module-2/intro-to-accessibility.md

 * go to the United Airlines website and try to book a flight outta here
 * go to USPS and try to calculate the price of a package shipping
-* go to Facebook and try to comment on a post)
+* go to Facebook and try to comment on a post
+* go to your grocery store site and add some things to your cart

 No use of the trackpad is allowed!

 **Questions:**
 * What was your experience like?
 Was anything frustrating or confusing about the process?
 What could you do to solve the frustrations you encountered?
 * How was the focus on your current selection?
-Did you tab into the drop down menus for selecting a car make and model?
+Did you tab into any drop down menus for selecting specific options?
 </section>

 ## Station Four